Royce-Coolidge/Rowleys_Coding_CheatSheet/docs/developme_redux.md

 CAN'T mutate state. must create new object with spead operator. if you don't state won't render properly.

 KEY RULES:
-- if something has changed you neeed to retun a new object.
+- if something has changed you need to return a new object.
 CANNOT MUTATE THE STATE DIRECTLY.

 Generally you will be using functional composition to write pure functions